 There’s a lot to Learn About Tax Rebates and Tax Incentives in Your Area

-Until the end of 2019, everyone purchasing solar for their home qualifies for a 30 percent federal tax credit—as long as your tax liability is high enough.
+Beginning in 2022, you can receive a credit of 30% on your federal taxes for going solar—as long as your tax liability is high enough.
 On top of federal tax credits, your city, county, and/or utility company may also offer some kind of credit or cash rebate.

 You can find out more about these savings by going to the Database of State Incentives for Renewables & Efficiency website or by visiting the website of your own utility provider.

 Available savings vary by state, city, and utility company.
-For example, Duke Energy, the largest utility provider in the U.S., has a program for eligible North Carolina customers that offers a cash rebate of $0.60 per watt for installed solar energy systems.
-That means, a rooftop solar array of 6 kW, which is about the average size installed by us so far in 2019, would qualify for a rebate of $3,600.
+For example, Duke Energy, the largest utility provider in the U.S., has a program for eligible North Carolina customers offering a cash rebate of $0.60 per watt for installed solar energy systems.
+This means, a rooftop solar array of 6 kW, which is about the average size installed by us, would qualify for a rebate of $3,600.

 Just keep in mind, qualifying for programs like that involves inspections to ensure the system complies with the rebate program’s requirements and that it generates a valid amount of solar power for your home.